 Please let us know when you (and all other people who live in your property) are clear of symptoms.

 Please note: This guidance is primarily for West Highland tenants and only West Highland tenants can access our internal advice services.

-- 1. I work full time and my employer has advised me to self-isolate for 14 days.
+- 1. I am employed but have been contacted by the Test & Protect Service and told to self-isolate for 14 days.
 Am I entitled to claim any benefits?

-Your employer should pay Statutory Sick Pay (SSP) from the first day you were advised to self-isolate.
-SSP is £94.25 per week.
-If you are not entitled to SSP and or need help with rent costs, you may be able to claim Universal Credit.
+Your employer should pay Statutory Sick Pay (SSP) from the first day you were advised to self- isolate.
+SSP is £95.85 per week.
+If you are not entitled to SSP and or need help with rent costs you may be able to claim Universal Credit.
 Entitlement will depend on your household income.
-There is currently no need to provide medical evidence or attend a work capability assessment.
-The normal requirements to attend the Jobcentre in person when claiming benefits has been temporarily suspended.

 If you are already receiving Housing Benefit, Working Tax Credit, or Child Tax Credit please see question 13.

 - 2. I have lost my job/been laid of temporarily with no income.
 Can I claim anything?